davidvillard/porfolio-davidvillard/README.md

 | `npm run preview`         | Preview your build locally, before deploying     |
 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     |

-## Issues

-- Fix ("bug")? of SocialPills
--  Improve UI design
-- Edit layout and styles more convenient for the web site
-- Add all missing projects and sections